Lorraine Kelly questions Amanda Holden’s behaviour at daughter’s 18th birthday party

 Lorraine Kelly was reduced to fits of laughter when discussing Amanda Holden’s special Saltburn-themed performance at her daughter’s birthday party.

-The host of the ITV breakfast show Lorraine welcomed entertainment correspondent Tyler West to the programme on Monday (22 January) for a discussion on the latest celebrity news.
+On Monday (22 January), a few days before poking fun at Brooklyn Beckham’s lampooned Uber Eats venture, the ITV breakfast host welcomed entertainment correspondent Tyler West to the programme or a discussion about the latest celebrity news.

 At one point in the segment, the pair began talking about Holden, 52, attending her daughter Lexi’s 18th birthday party over the weekend and performing a dance routine to Sophie Ellis-Bextor’s “Murder on the Dancefloor” – a song that has resurged in popularity since its inclusion in the black comedy Saltburn late last year.